 1987 August Wilson comes out swinging with his new play, Fences, which opens at the 46th Street Theatre.
 This drama about a family in the 1950s wins the Tony, Drama Desk, New York Drama Critics Circle, and Outer Critics Circle Awards, as well as the Pulitzer Prize for Drama.
 Stars James Earl Jones and Mary Alice also go home with Tonys.

 1997 The sun finally comes out for another tomorrow when the 20th anniversary revival of Annie, starring Nell Carter as Miss Hannigan, opens at the Martin Beck Theatre.
-In the weeks prior to the opening, the show made headlines after replacing star Joanna Pacitti, the young actress chosen via a nation-wide contest, with Brittny Kissinger.
+In the weeks prior to the opening, the show made headlines after replacing star Joanna Pacitti, the young actor chosen via a nation-wide contest, with Brittny Kissinger.

 2001 The meaning of the phrase "Nuremberg Defense" is explored for a new generation in a stage adaptation of Abby Mann's Judgment at Nuremberg, about postwar Nazi trials.
 It opens on Broadway with Maximilian Schell, George Grizzard, and Michael Hayden.